Grievous667/shifting_stones/README.md

     `>>> pip install -r requirements.txt`

+3. Copy the `res` folder to the generated `dist/Shifting_Stones` directory.
+The `res` folder should be in the same folder as the `Shifting_Stones.exe` file

-3. Run the build script in `cmd`
+4. Run the build script in `cmd`

     `>> .\build-win.bat`

-4. Run the exe
+5. Run the exe

     `.\Shifting_Stones.exe`